 On its own a Magnetic compass is pretty limited to;

-- Pointing to magnetic North, and defining the position of the other Cardinal compass points: South, West and East.
+- Pointing to Magnetic North, and thus defining the other Cardinal compass points: South, West and East.

 - Assisting you to walk a straight line to a selected visible destination, and then retrace your steps if required.